marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 <div style="text-align: center;">What's a Graph Database - <a href="http://www.neo4j.org/learn/neo4j">Courtesy of Neo4j friends</a>.</div>
 <p> </p>

-Beyond what the image show, and now talking specifically about Neo4j, I'd like to add that Neo4j have native query language called Cypher, and also offer a RESTful API to connect to the database.
+Beyond the image above, and now talking specifically about Neo4j, it is an open-source graph database supported by [Neo Technology](http://www.neotechnology.com/), that stores data using the Property Graph model.
+It is reliable, with full ACID transactions, expressive, with a powerful, human readable graph query language called Cypher, and simple, accessible by a convenient REST interface or an object-oriented Java API.

 So, enough theory and talking for now.

 Let's prepare our environment to play a little with Neo4j, and build a simple Rails application.

 ## Installing Neo4j